Thesis

 Source: SpaceX

-The Falcon Heavy is a more robust rocket than the Falcon 9 and was designed to lift heavier payloads.
-As of January 2022, the Falcon Heavy had the second-highest payload capacity of any currently operational launch vehicle and the third-highest of any launch vehicle ever to reach orbit.
+The Falcon Heavy was designed to lift heavier payloads than the Falcon 9.
+As of March 2026, the Falcon Heavy has the second-highest payload capacity of any currently operational launch vehicle and the third-highest of any launch vehicle ever to reach orbit.
 The Falcon Heavy consists of three reusable Falcon 9 engine cores powered by 27 Merlin engines.
-Together, these engines generate a combined 5 million pounds of liftoff thrust, giving the Falcon Heavy the capacity to lift nearly 64 metric tons into orbit, which SpaceX points out is the equivalent of a fully loaded 737.
+Together, these engines generate a combined 5 million pounds of liftoff thrust, giving the Falcon Heavy the capacity to lift nearly 64 metric tons into orbit, which SpaceX notes is the equivalent of a fully loaded 737.

 Dragon